Joan Russow: Legal activism

-Russow is a co-founder of the Ecological Rights Association and the Global Compliance Research Project.
+Russow was a co-founder of the Ecological Rights Association and the Global Compliance Research Project.
 In September 2007, she collaborated on a declaration related to climate change.
 This declaration called upon the Intergovernmental Panel on Climate Change to calculate the contribution of militarism to greenhouse gas emissions.

 In March 2008, at the annual meeting of the United Nations Commission on the Status of Women, she collaborated on a paper related to the delegitimization of war; this paper was officially sanctioned for distribution to state delegations at the UN.

 On August 4, 2008, in Victoria she presented a representative of Stephen Harper with a paper entitled 95 Articles of Condemnation of the Harper Government.

 International and domestic peace activism

 Russow developed a "Common Security Index" which was submitted to the Senate Committee on the Anti-Terrorism Act on October 17, 2005.
 To further common security, the member states of the United Nations have made commitments to work toward the following goals: